lichray/make_array/paper/make_array.md

 Daniel Krügler, who explained why an explicit destination type is essential.

 Ville Voutilainen and other people who reviewed this paper.

+Stephan T. Lavavej, who pointed out the ambiguity issue of the two make_array overloads.